Banging Toolbox

 This is what I have used the XRJO5Z for over 10 years, however, I find it to be underpowered considering other options now available.

-#1 Best value corded reciprocating saw
+#1 Finest value corded reciprocating saw

 When the day comes to needing the best corded reciprocating saw, the DeWalt DWE305 stands on top as the man for the job.